 Cataracts are not contagious for other dogs, animals, or humans.

 Can Cataracts Be Prevented?

 Cataracts can be managed but not completely prevented.
 It’s important to stay alert to potential injuries and illnesses that can affect the eye, and to feed your dog a healthy, well-balanced diet rich in vitamins and nutrients that promote healthy vision.
 If you own a breed that’s prone to developing cataracts, be sure to have their eyes checked regularly by your veterinarian.

 What Is the Cost of Treating Cataracts?

 The cost of surgery depends on the veterinary ophthalmologist you choose, your geographic location, and the complexity of the situation.
-On average, the cost can run around $3,500, but could be less.
+On average, the cost can run to several thousand dollars, but could be less.
 Talk to more than one specialist for a quote.

 Additional costs for follow-up care may include pills to relieve discomfort, eye drops, ointment, and veterinary visits to ensure that surgery was a success and the eye is healing correctly.

 A dog’s first two weeks after surgery are the most critical, and the recovery process can take some time.
 There will be some swelling and discomfort; you will need to manage this inflammation with eye drops several times a day, and the dog will need to wear a cone or Elizabethan collar to protect the eyes.
 Walks will need to be kept to a minimum.
 Active dogs will have a hard time staying calm; when going for a walk, use a harness instead of a leash to minimize pressure on the neck.
 Ensure you follow your veterinarian’s post-care instructions, and schedule follow-up visits as needed.

 There are no specific ways to prevent the formation of cataracts.
 However, some basic common-sense precautions will help keep your dog healthy: